Recipe: Peanut Butter & Banana Ice Cream for Dogs!

 • Dog safe peanut butter (1/2 cup).
 Always check the ingredient lists of foods to make sure they don’t contain any ingredients that could be dangerous to your pets.
 I try to use peanut butter brands that are as natural as possible, without a lot of added ingredients like sugar.
 Peanut butter is high in calories and should only be fed in moderation, but is a good source of protein, niacin, healthy fats, and vitamins B and E.

 • A blender.
-I’m kind of obsessed with my immersion blender, but any blender should get the job done.
+I’m kind of obsessed with my immersion blenderOpens in a new tab., but any blender should get the job done.

 • A mixing bowl.
 To mix and chill your ingredients in.

 • An ice cream maker, ice cube tray, or some other container to freeze your ice cream in.
-When I was experimenting with this recipe I tried freezing the ice cream with both an ice cream maker and just in regular ice cube trays.
+When I was experimenting with this recipe I tried freezing the ice cream with both an ice cream makerOpens in a new tab. and just in regular ice cube trays.
 The ice cream frozen in the ice cube tray came out much harder.
 I preferred the results I got in my ice cream maker, but both worked.
 My dogs readily ate the ice cream both ways.

 • A measuring cup and spoon.
 For measuring and mixing.